High school (grades 9-12) · Lancaster, NY

 What is the racial and ethnic makeup of Lancaster High School?

-The largest demographic group at Lancaster High School is White at 88.5%.
-The school serves a diverse student body in LANCASTER, NY.
+The largest demographic group at Lancaster High School is White at 88.5% of enrollment, in Lancaster, NY.

 What is the Resource Investment Index for Lancaster High School?

-Lancaster High School has a Resource Investment Index of 59/100 (C) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Lancaster High School has a Resource Investment Index of 59/100 (higher reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page